Pro-Palestinian protesters block airport access roads in New York, Los Angeles - KESQ

 The group appeared to flee when police arrived, though the Los Angeles Police Department said traffic around the airport remained impacted roughly two hours after the demonstration was declared unlawful.

-The number of arrests in Los Angeles was not immediately known.
-An estimated 215,000 passengers and 87,000 vehicles were expected to pass through the Los Angeles airport on Wednesday, according to a holiday travel forecast.
+A spokesperson for the LAPD said 35 people were arrested for rioting and one person was arrested for battery of a police officer.
+No officers were injured, according to the spokesperson.
+An estimated 215,000 passengers and 87,000 vehicles were expected to pass through the Los Angeles airport on Wednesday.

 At a news conference Tuesday, New York City Mayor Eric Adams criticized some of the protest organizers’ tactics and suggested police may need to ramp up their response.